More

 Extensive Windows Patch management Policy

-To ensure effective and timely patching, a well-defined patch management policy is crucial.
+To ensure effective and timely patching, a well-defined and comprehensive patch management policy is crucial.
 This policy should encompass three key sections:

 • Patch Application Procedures: This section details the process for identifying, acquiring, testing, and deploying patches.
 It should specify the timeframe for applying patches based on their criticality.